Skip to content

 tova

-starts_with(s, prefix) -> Bool
+startsWith(s, prefix) -> Bool

 Returns true if the string starts with the given prefix.